-American Express Co. lost a fight against having EU card fee caps applied to its system in the U.K. after a ruling by the bloc’s highest court.
+American Express Co. lost a fight against having European Union card fee caps applied to its system in the U.K. after a ruling by the bloc’s highest court.

-A four-party card system has four players involved in every transaction –- the merchant and the merchant’s bank, and the consumer and the consumer’s bank.
-AmEx runs a so-called three-party system, which involves only one financial services provider.
+A four-party card system has four players involved in every transaction — the merchant and the merchant’s bank, and the consumer and the consumer’s bank.
+AmEx runs a three-party system, which involves only one financial services provider.

 “We are currently reviewing the court’s judgments,” AmEx said in an emailed statement.
 In the meantime, the company said it’s “committed to continuing to offer” products and services “that deliver value for customers and co-brand partners.
 American Express card members can continue to use their cards as normal.”

 A U.K. court asked the EU top judges whether AmEx’s arrangements with co-branding partners or agents were enough to classify it as a four-party card scheme, or whether these partners had to be a payment service provider for the fee caps to apply.

 ©2018 Bloomberg L.P.
 All rights reserved.
 Used with permission

 To contact the reporter on this story: Stephanie Bodoni in Luxembourg at email@example.com

 To contact the editors responsible for this story: Anthony Aarons at firstname.lastname@example.org; Peter Chapman, Christopher Elser